Erionis/DeepLearning_Architectures/README.md

-# Deep Learning - NYU
+# Deep Learning Architectures from New York University's Deep Learning Course

-Questo repository contiene i file Jupyter Notebook relativi alle diverse architetture di deep learning che ho studiato durante il mio corso di DeepLearning delle New York University.
+This repository contains Jupyter Notebook files related to various deep learning architectures that I studied during my Deep Learning course at New York University.

-## Architetture Incluse
+## Included Architectures

-1. **Reti Neurali Convoluzionali (CNN)**
-   - Descrizione: Implementazione e applicazioni delle reti neurali convoluzionali per la visione artificiale.

-2. **Reti Neurali Ricorrenti (RNN)**
-   - Descrizione: Studio delle reti neurali ricorrenti e loro utilizzo per sequenze di dati, come testi e serie temporali.
+1. Convolutional Neural Networks (CNNs)

+   Description: Implementation and applications of Convolutional Neural Networks for computer vision tasks.

+2. Recurrent Neural Networks (RNNs)

+   Description: Study of Recurrent Neural Networks and their usage for sequential data, such as text and time series.

-3. **Reti Neurali Generative Avversariali (GAN)**
+3. Generative Adversarial Networks (GANs)
-   - Descrizione: Esplorazione delle reti neurali generative avversariali per la generazione di dati realistici, come immagini.

-4. **Reti Neurali Trasformative (Transformer)**
-   - Descrizione: Approfondimento dell'architettura Transformer e sua applicazione in modelli come BERT.
+   Description: Exploration of Generative Adversarial Networks for generating realistic data, such as images.

+4. Transformers Neural Networks (Transformers)

+   Description: In-depth exploration of the Transformer architecture and its application in models like BERT.

+Feel free to explore the Jupyter Notebook files corresponding to each architecture.
+These notebooks provide insights into the theory and practical implementations of these deep learning models.